rclone/rclone/docs/content/_index.md

 by rclone including S3 object stores, business & consumer file storage services, as well as standard transfer protocols.

-Rclone is a powerful tool being the cloud storage equivalent to the unix commands rsync, cp, mv, mount, ls, ncdu, tree, rm, and cat.
+Rclone is a powerful tool the cloud storage equivalent to the unix commands rsync, cp, mv, mount, ls, ncdu, tree, rm, and cat.
 Rclone's familiar syntax includes shell pipeline support, and `--dry-run` protection.
 It can be used at the command line, in scripts